3AM Classes | Mondays, Tuesdays, and Wednesdays from 9:00 a.m. to 11:30 a.m. Jill Rye and Lindsey Wade

 During the Home Visit Your teachers will talk and visit with you and your child.
 Teachers will also provide you with information about the first days of school and answer any questions you or your child have about Hobson School.

 Your Child's First Day of Class Your teachers will let you know which day your child will begin school during your home visit.
 Children in 2-Day, 3-Day, 5-Day classes will share their first day of school with a parent to help aid the transition from home to school.
 To accommodate both children and parents, half of the class will come the first day, and the other half of the class will come the next day.
-Please make childcare arrangements for all siblings so that you can give your complete support and attention, we look forward to meeting siblings at arrival and dismissal times during the year.
+(Children in the 5PM class, who attend five days per week, will attend one day with their parent and one day without their parent during the first week of class.
+Your teachers will provide you with details.)
+Please make childcare arrangements for all siblings so that you can give your complete support and attention.
+We look forward to meeting siblings at arrival and dismissal times during the year.

 After the First Day The children will attend without their parents.
 Parents may stay for a little while if needed.
 If you have concerns about your child’s reaction to separating from you please feel free to talk with your child’s teachers and/or the Hobson School director and we can make a plan together.